CREATING HEALTHY COMMUNITIES

 Active Living | 2018

-Plans for active living in 2018 include implementing a Share the Road campaign and provide on road ride trainings in NE Canton, assisting with the creation of on road bike lanes and/or bike sharrows in SE Canton, and the commitment of one child care canter in Massillon to participate in the Ohio Healthy Program.
-The Ohio Healthy Program started in response to constantly rising childhood obesity rates.
+Plans for active living in 2018 include implementing a Share the Road campaign and providing on road ride training in NE Canton, assisting with the creation of on road bike lanes and/or bike sharrows in SE Canton, and the commitment of one child care center in Massillon to participate in the Ohio Healthy Program.

 Healthy Eating | 2018